sailoog/openplotter/README.md

 ## This is the development branch of OpenPlotter project.
 If you want to test this version, you have to follow these steps:

-* Run OpenPlotter v0.8.0
+* Run OpenPlotter RPI v0.8.0

-* Delete the old content and clone this branch in folder /home/pi/.config/openplotter
+* Delete OpenPlotter v0.8.0 scripts and clone v0.9.0 branch:

+`cd /home/pi/.config`

+`rm -rf openplotter/`

+`git clone -b v0.9.0 https://github.com/sailoog/openplotter.git`

 * Type in the terminal: